jsocol/pystatsd/docs/timing.rst

 Using Timers
 ============

-:ref:`Timers <timers>` are an incredibly powerful tool for tracking application performance.
+:ref:`Timers <timer-type>` are an incredibly powerful tool for tracking application performance.
 Statsd provides a number of ways to use them to instrument your code.

 Calling ``timing`` manually